niamurrell/sarasoueidan.com/content/case-studies/smashing-magazine.md

 +++
 projectPreviewImage = "smashing_magazine.png"
-projectDescription = "Smashing Magazine front-end foundation."
+projectDescription = "In addition to running workshops and giving talks at their conference SmashingConf multiple times, Smashing Magazine hired me to build a strong, scalable, semantic, repsonsive and accessible front-end foundation for their 10th anniversary Web site redesign."

 clientLogo = "smashing-magazine.svg"
 clientName = "Smashing Magazine"